Two-way Gray Street nears reality

 The council has approved Main Street for a future two-way conversion, but that project remains unfunded and at a standstill, O’Leary said.

 “The estimated cost of the project in 2016 was over $3.5 million,” he said.
-“City council chose not to include the Main Street 2-Way Conversion in the 2019 Transportation Bond Program due to concerns about the impact of other key downtown projects like James Garner Avenue, Porter Avenue Streetscape and Gray Street two-way conversion.
+“City Council chose not to include the Main Street 2-Way Conversion in the 2019 Transportation Bond Program due to concerns about the impact of other key downtown projects like James Garner Avenue, Porter Avenue Streetscape and Gray Street 2-Way Conversion.
 All of those projects are expected to alter traffic patterns significantly, which will impact Main Street.”

 The council at the time wanted to see how other major projects played out before pursuing Main Street, he said.

-“If the council chooses to proceed with the Main Street two-way conversion, I anticipate that it will take five to 10 years from now to finance, design and construct the project,” O’Leary said.
+“If Council chooses to proceed with the Main Street 2-Way Conversion, I anticipate that it will take five to 10 years from now to finance, design and construct the project,” O’Leary said.

 The council’s committee on Community Planning and Transportation has noted in past meetings that a slower moving Main and Gray Streets would increase pedestrian safety and foot traffic for businesses along the thoroughfares.